Skip to main content

 'To those who care about punctuation,' writes Lynne Truss in her bestselling book Eats, Shoots & Leaves, 'a sentence such as “Thank God its Friday” (without the apostrophe) rouses feelings not only of despair but of violence.'
 The book is heavy on hyperbole and seeks to entertain as well as educate its reader, but it also highlights a growing concern among some people about a perceived decline in standards of written English.

 Facebook is littered with poorly punctuated comments left by folks who show scant regard for apostrophes, commas and capital letters.
-How many times have you seen 'it's' (with an apostrophe) in place of 'its'?
-It strikes me as odd that lots of people fail to observe this simple rule: Use 'it's' when you mean 'it is' or 'it has'.
-“Yes, but who cares?” you might say.
-I would argue that if we expect high standards in other forms of public communication then why not on social media websites?
+How many times have you seen "it's" (with an apostrophe) in place of "its"?
+It strikes me as odd that lots of people fail to observe this simple rule: Use "it's" when you mean "it is" or "it has".
+You might shrug your shoulders and say, "Who cares?” before I earnestly protest that if we expect high standards in other forms of public communication, then why not on social media websites?
 The problem is, you quite often see misplaced apostrophes in other places as well.
 I recently found myself staring in disbelief at a sign in a charity shop in England saying “All book's £1”.
 The generally accepted rule is that an apostrophe is never used to make a word plural.
 It doesn't matter if you're selling books, CDs, shoes or dresses, you needn't employ this much misused punctuation mark.

 Such is the concern for the humble apostrophe that, for more than twenty years, the Apostrophe Protection Society has been battling to preserve it.
 “The little apostrophe deserves our protection,” claims the website, (https://www.apostrophe.org.uk) where you will find many cringeworthy examples of misuse.
 I even managed to find a group on Facebook called “Save the Apostrophe”.
 Alas, it only has 194 members at the time of writing.